ankitects/anki-manual/src/platform/linux/installing.md

 To install Anki:

 1. Download Anki from <https://apps.ankiweb.net> to your Downloads folder.
+See the next section for how to choose between -qt5 and -qt6.
 2. Open a terminal and run the following commands, replacing the version number as appropriate.